 Olivia de Havilland appeared in nearly 50 feature films throughout her career.
 But in 1947, she really made her mark, winning her first Oscar for Best Actress, thanks to her performance in To Each His Own.

 Singer Margaret Whiting landed on the Billboard Top 100 in 1948 with "A Tree in the Meadow," which quickly became the song of the summer, spending July and August topping the charts.

 1949: Jane Wyman

-Though Jane Wyman starred in movies all throughout the ’30s and ’40s, it wasn’t until Johnny Belinda that the actress really became an icon, taking home the Oscar for Best Actress in 1949.
+Though Jane Wyman starred in movies all throughout the '30s and '40s, it wasn't until Johnny Belinda that the actor really became an icon, taking home the Oscar for Best Actress in 1949.

 1950: Bette Davis